-- No routine TB screening of residents is required unless specifically recommended by Island Health TB Program or Infection Control (VIHA operated facilities). - On occasion, routine screening of employees by a facility may be done for an exceptional reason, in consultation with the Island Health TB Program or Island Health Occupational Health (for VIHA operated facilities).
+- No routine TB screening of a person in care is required unless specifically recommended by Island Health TB Program or Infection Control (Island Health operated facilities). - On occasion, routine screening of employees by a facility may be done for an exceptional reason, in consultation with the Island Health TB Program or Island Health Occupational Health (for Island Health operated facilities).

-4. Respite Clients:
+4. Respite:

-Respite clients should be considered as if they are being received into full-time care at the first admission i.e. a TB Symptom & Risk Factor Screening Tool or TST (depending on client's age) should be administered for the first admission.
-Results should stay with the chart/client's admission record for future admissions but screening does not need to be repeated for subsequent readmissions.
+Persons being admitted into Respite care should be considered as if they are being received into full-time care at the first admission i.e., a TB Symptom & Risk Factor Screening Tool or TST (depending on persons in care's age) should be administered for the first admission.
+Results should stay with the chart/persons in care's admission record for future admissions, but screening does not need to be repeated for subsequent readmissions.

-5. Transfers From Other Residential Care Facilities:
+5. Transfers From Other Facilities:

-If a person in care is transferring between residential care facilities and has continuously been in care, whether in a licensed or unlicensed facility, and documented screening was completed prior to that person's admission to the transferring facility, repeat screening (including a chest x-ray) is not required prior to admission to the next facility.
-Screening results should stay with the chart/client's admission record to the facility receiving the transfer.
+• If a person in care is transferring between facilities and has continuously been in care, whether in a licensed or unlicensed facility, and documented screening was completed prior to that person's admission to the transferring facility, repeat screening (including a chest x-ray) is not required prior to admission to the next facility.
+Screening results should stay with the chart/persons in care's admission record to the facility receiving the transfer.